curtisbarnard/BANKI/BANKI-template.md

   - **Use:**
   - **Example:**
   - **Source:**
-- [ ] Have different HTML templating languages have you used before?
+- [ ] Have you used different HTML templating languages before?
   - **Explanation:**
   - **Use:**
   - **Example:**